ASTR 222 - Homework #3

 stellar types.

-2. Surface Brightness calculations
+2. Disk Galaxies: Surface Brightness and Luminosity

 - If a galaxy is observed face on (with no dust) and has a